 Lastly, mail your case study to the target company’s postal address; addressing it to the decision maker(s).
 A reputable data provider also will include their current company postal address when you acquire business lists.

 In this example, you have successfully engaged with key business decision makers on multiple touch points.
 First, through an online display ad, following up via phone/email to discuss the case study with interested parties, through a LinkedIn connection and now through direct mail – all while providing extreme value to their organization through free content.

 They have now moved from just “cold prospects” to warm prospects that already know you and see you as an expert or consultant.
 They will feel like they already know you once you make that first sales call or one-on-one connection.
 It is not uncommon to hear a statement like: “I read your case study.
 Thanks for doing that!”

 What a great way to open up a sales conversation, greatly reduce the sales cycle and increase your chances of closing the deal!

 Always offer value UPFRONT to separate yourself from others who don’t apply these data-driven strategies.
-The company decision makers will be impressed and it could make all the difference in the results and the company’s ROI.
+The company decision-makers will be impressed and it could make all the difference in your outreach campaign.